raspberrypilearning/noobs-install/backup.md

 3. You files will be in `home/pi`, so double-click on the `home` directory and copy the entire `pi` directory to your local machine:

   ![SD](images/backup/SD2.png)

+Click on the link to go back to [Installing Raspbian with NOOBS](worksheet.md)